Formal Security Analysis of the AMD SEV-SNP Software Interface: Results and Discussion

 \subsection{Positive Results}

 On a positive note, all secrecy and freshness properties, and the majority of authentication and attestation properties, have been successfully proven.
+Hence, our results show that the SEV-SNP software interface does indeed provide almost all the desired security guarantees, while exhibiting some potential drawbacks discussed in the following subsections.

-The analysis was done considering an unbounded number of sessions and an adversary capable of corrupting the keys of each dishonest agent.
-The verification was heavily facilitated through supporting lemmas and proof strategies based on the oracle rankings.
-Both of them are utilized to either enforce termination or enhance overall verification time.
-Furthermore, many security properties were specified in a sufficiently granular manner to be very useful in proving other security properties.
+The positive results hold in a very general setting with an unbounded number of platforms, VMs, guest owners and sessions.
+Furthermore, they hold assuming an adversary capable of corrupting arbitrary agents.
+The verification was enabled by supporting lemmas and proof strategies based on the oracle rankings.
+Both of them were utilized to either enforce termination or decrease verification time.
+Finally, many security properties were specified in a very granular manner, which was instrumental in proving other security properties.

-A substantial amount of work went into proving the lemma \tlst{FreshNoKeyNonceReuse} (also called \tlst{SupNoKeyNonceReuse}); the majority of the supporting lemmas were specifically leveraged for this purpose.
-The main reason for this is because we permit for the \snpgvm{} state to be swapped out and swapped in unbounded number of times.
-Consequently, we had to prove that the \snpfw{} and \snpgvm{} message counters are synchronised with each swap operation, i.e. they are either equal or the \snpfw{} counter exceeds the \snpgvm{} counter by two.
+A substantial amount of work went into proving the lemma \tlst{FreshNoMsgRevealFromNonceReuse}; the majority of the supporting lemmas were specifically leveraged for this purpose.
+This is mainly because we allow the \snpgvm{} state to be swapped out and swapped in an unbounded number of times.
+Consequently, we had to prove that the \snpfw{} and \snpgvm{} message counters are synchronised with each swap operation, i.e., they are either equal or the \snpfw{} counter exceeds the \snpgvm{} counter by two.
 The corresponding lemmas are prefixed with \tlst{SupFWAndGVMMsgCountersAreInSync}.

-As previously mentioned, we opted to overapproximate the adversary capabilities by assuming a remarkably weak stream cipher --- one where the reuse of key and nonce compromises the former.
-If, by any chance, the lemma \tlst{FreshNoKeyNonceReuse} did not hold, we would consider a more realistic scenario, such as the one where the described reuse allows the adversary to recover the message plaintexts rather than the key.